 Daruma Eco-Farm is a sustainable permaculture project located in Bang Phra, Thailand.
-We offer permaculture design courses, have an artist-in residency program, and are an active member of WWOOF (World-Wide Opportunities in Organic Farming), Couchsurfing, and WarmShowers.
+We offer permaculture design courses, our volunteer program called HELP, residency programs, and are an active member of WWOOF (World-Wide Opportunities in Organic Farming), Couchsurfing, and WarmShowers.
 Volunteers coming to Daruma Eco-Farm can expect to work on anything from planting rice paddies to sustainable construction to assisting our on-site alternative learning school, Mosaic.
 There are always different projects going on, depending on the season.

 We are not a commercial farm.
 Our project is for pleasure, recreation, health, and learning.
 We do hope our endeavors might one day earn money but only in a not-for-profit manner.
 We are most interested in harvesting organic fruits, vegetables and beans that are used in our Vimaya Spa products.
 At the moment, our gardens do not produce enough to supply both our spa and family, so most of our food items need to be purchased from the market.

 Our farm is currently comprised of mango, banana and other fruit trees along with interspersed rice, vegetable and herb gardens.
 We have a large fish pond used for aquaculture, chickens providing fresh eggs, fertilizer and meat, and ducks providing natural fertilizer for the rice paddies (which also feeds the catfish).
 Resident animals include several cats, a dog, chickens, sheep, ducks, and pigs.
 The farm utilizes integrated aquaculture and rice paddies are planted according to the System of Rice Intensification (SRI).
 The farm is bound by a mango orchard, mahogany tree farm and cassava farm and has views of the hills nearby.
 Many construction projects are happening on the farm at all times, from a rock path to an extension on a current building.
 Farm photo gallery >>